SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 relatively to the "north") and color describe the object.

 List of objects is just a stream of objects descriptions.

+## `here's your navigation chart` message

+Simulator sends a few of those along with `there you see` message.
+They contain parts of the map that agent can see.

+Message contains:

+* fragment id, *2 octets*, unsigned integer
+* X coordinate, *4 octets*, signed integer
+* Y coordinate, *4 octets*, signed integer
+* width, *1 octet*
+* height, *1 octet*
+* point heights, *`width` × `height` octets*

+Message describes some fragment of the visible map.
+Fragment's upper left corner is described relatively to the agent's position using X and Y coordinates.

+Height of each point on the map can be described with 1 octet.
+We flatten a matrix representing part of the map into the vector, concatenating rows in the top-to-bottom direction.

 ## `start` and `pause` messages